meelgroup/meelgroup-website/content/publication/fsttcs17.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In *Proceedings of IARCS Annual Conference on Foundations of Software Technology and Theoretical Computer Science, 2017.*"
+publication = "In *Proceedings of IARCS Annual Conference on Foundations of Software Technology and Theoretical Computer Science *"
-#publication_short = "In *AAAI*"

 # Featured image thumbnail (optional)